JIju-655/Nuclei-3d-Segmentation/README.md

 #### 2. Binarisation (thresholding) in 3D
-On the blurred stack, use Image → Adjust → Threshold…, tick “Stack”, choose a method like Otsu, adjust if needed so nuclei are red and background is not, then click “Apply” to get a binary 3D mask (nuclei = white, background = black).
+On the blurred stack, use Image → Adjust → Threshold…, tick “Stack”, choose the method  Otsu, adjust  so nuclei are red and background is not, then click “Apply” to get a binary 3D mask (nuclei = white, background = black).

-This is the direct 3D analogue of your 2D threshold step; parameter to tune: threshold value / method.
+This is the direct 3D analogue of the 2D threshold step; parameter to tune: threshold value / method.

 ![ Result](fiji_file/Picture2.png)

 #### 3. 3D dilation and erosion
-Use 3D morphology to clean the binary mask and fix small gaps: options depend on your plugins, e.g. Plugins → 3D ImageJ Suite → Filters → Minimum / Maximum (erosion/dilation) or a 3D mathematical morphology command.
+Use 3D morphology to clean the binary mask and fix small gaps from the plugins, e.g. Plugins → 3D ImageJ Suite → Filters → Minimum / Maximum (erosion/dilation) or  3D mathematical morphology command.

-As in 2D, you can use opening (erosion then dilation) to remove tiny objects, and closing (dilation then erosion) to fill small holes; tune the structuring element radius to roughly match your 3D nuclei size in voxels.
+As in 2D, we can use opening (erosion then dilation) to remove tiny objects, and closing (dilation then erosion) to fill small holes; tune the structuring element radius to roughly match your 3D nuclei size in voxels.

 ![ Result](fiji_file/Picture3.png)

 #### 4. 3D watershed to split touching nuclei

-With a cleaned binary 3D mask, create a distance map and watershed:with the plugin MorphoLibJ:Plugins → MorphoLibJ → Segmentation → Distance Transform Watershed 3D…, use the binary mask as input, set connectivity (6/26) and “Dynamic 1/2” value to control how aggressively touching nuclei are split.The output showed a labeled 3D image where each nucleus has a different integer label; tuning here is mainly the “dynamic/minima” settings and connectivity to avoid over‑ or under‑segmentation.
+With a cleaned binary 3D mask, create the distance map and watershed:with the plugin MorphoLibJ:Plugins → MorphoLibJ → Segmentation → Distance Transform Watershed 3D…, use the binary mask as input, set connectivity (6/26) and “Dynamic 1/2” value to control how aggressively touching nuclei are split.The output showed a labeled 3D image where each nucleus has a different integer label; tuning here is mainly the “dynamic/minima” settings and connectivity to avoid over‑ or under‑segmentation.

 ![ Result](fiji_file/Picture4.png)